MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 `tsv`    | Tab-separated values, with no keys
 `none`   | No output other than errors and warnings

-> [!IMPORTANT]
+> [!WARNING]
 > The output you choose can be written to your log file.
-> Chose an output of `none` for Azure CLI commands that return API keys and credentials
+> Use an output format of `none` for Azure CLI commands that return any form of secrets such as API keys and credentials.
 > For more information, see [None output format](#none-output-format).

 ## JSON output format (default)